klfsecond/poc-zh-fix-spec/source/index.html.md

 The logon message identifies and authenticates the user or member and establishes a connection to the FIX Gateway.
 The FIX gateway accepts Logon messages as per the FIX specification.
 Further, the FIX gateway supports the logon sequence required for session authentication.
 After a successful logon as described in the specification the FIX gateway will:
-Initiate retransmission processing via a resend request if the Logon sequence number is greater than the value expected Initiate logout processing via a Logout message with an appropriate error message, then waits for a confirming Logout before disconnecting if the Logon sequence number is less than expected.
+-Initiate retransmission processing via a resend request if the Logon sequence number is greater than the value expected -Initiate logout processing via a Logout message with an appropriate error message, then waits for a confirming Logout before disconnecting if the Logon sequence number is less than expected.
 If the confirming Logout has not been received within a short period of time the session will be disconnected.
-Handle retransmission requests.
+-Handle retransmission requests.
-Initiate a Logon using the SenderCompID in the message header.
+-Initiate a Logon using the SenderCompID in the message header.
-Will forwarded to the FIX client messages that are waiting in the outbound queue Begin regular message communication.
+-Forwarded to the FIX client messages that are waiting in the outbound queue -Begin regular message communication.
 <br/>

 | Tag  | Field Name              | Required  | Note |